GrahameGW/grahamegw.github.io/_posts/2020-03-21-building-a-free-website-part-5.markdown

 Our distribution will not launch without an SSL certificate to secure it.
 AWS will happily do this for us.
 Click the <strong>Request a Certificate with ACM</strong> button to launch the AWS Certificate Manager (ACM) in a new tab.
 The wizard is pretty straightforward; simply add our new <code>cdn.mydomain.com</code> domain, and click through to "Step 5: Validation" (we can leave the defaults alone).
 ACM will show our newly certified domain as "Pending."
 It will periodically check our DNS until it finds the CNAME record it provided.
 You can manually copy it over, or you can let AWS do the heavy lifting for you—expand the field and press the <strong>Add to Route 53</strong> button to automatically copy the record into the DNS.
 Doing so will also trigger another test by the ACM, so everything should all sync up in a matter of minutes.

-<blockquote class="wp-block-quote"><strong>Couldn't we have done this for our other SSL certificates?</strong> Sure, but it never hurts to learn two different ways of doing things.
+<blockquote><strong>Couldn't we have done this for our other SSL certificates?</strong> Sure, but it never hurts to learn two different ways of doing things.
 In addition, our method of using Certbot within our web server is applicable to cloud hosts and other hosts outside of AWS, and keeps our DNS records a little bit tidier.</blockquote>

 Once the SSL certificate moves from "Pending" to "Issued," go back to our CloudFront tab.
 Select <strong>Custom SSL Certificate</strong> and add our new certificate <span name="autofill">to the field.</span> Check everything over once more, and create the distribution.
 It'll take a few minutes to spin up, but we can move on while it does.